jschnab/data-engineering/etl/extract.md

 Please run the following code responsibly, and avoid putting unnecessary load on web servers by making a lot of requests in a short time.
-You may be banned from accessing the website. `urllib` contains a tool which helps you figure out if you are allowed to scrape a specific URL.
-This module, named `robotparser`, reads the `robots.txt` file of the website, which contains a set of rules written by the website administrator and define who can scrape which pages.
+You may be banned from accessing the website. `urllib` contains a tool that helps you figure out if you are allowed to scrape a specific URL.
+This module, named `robotparser`, reads the `robots.txt` file of the website, that contains a set of rules written by the website administrator and define who can scrape which pages.

 In the following example we will collect a list of homes for sales from the New